mia-platform/documentation/docs/runtime_suite_applications/dev_portal/marketplace_management.md

 <p><br></p>
 ```

-If you wish to set your own custom description template, go to the microservices section of your project and search for the `backoffice-micro-lc-backend` microservice.
+If you wish to set your own custom description template, go to the microservices section of your project and search for the `dev-portal-backoffice` microservice.

-Among its configurations, you will find a file named `marketplace.json`.
+Among its configurations, you will find a file named `marketplace.confg.json`.
 This file is generally used to configure the structure of the [Marketplace page](#the-marketplace-page).
 However, you will also have the possibility to insert a default template by editing the `initialValues.description` field.

 The description field can contain a mix of text and HTML tags structure, as shown below:

 ![marketplace-template](./img/marketplace-template.png)

 :::info
-Please make sure to stringify your template before inserting it into the `backoffice-micro-lc-backend` configuration.
+Please make sure to stringify your template before inserting it into the `dev-portal-backoffice` configuration.
 :::

 ## The Categories Page